content warnings: racism, colonialism/imperialism, cultural conflation, sexism, sexual violence, anger

 Conclusion and Links

 Thanks for bearing with me through this long, painful process.
-Keep an eye on my social media for Part II, in which we’ll discover how a bespoke anti-Asian racist caricature has become a fantasy fiction staple while getting more, rather than less, offensive.
+Please continue to Part II to discover how a bespoke anti-Asian racist caricature has become a fantasy fiction staple while getting more, rather than less, offensive.

 Here’s a summary of articles linked in the piece.